mseminatore/TeslaJS/README.md

 **General API calls**

-    setLogLevel() - sets the level of debug logging getLogLevel() - gets the level of debug logging login()       - authenticate with Tesla servers and retrieve the OAuth token logout()      - delete the current OAuth token vehicles()    - retrieve list of vehicles and option data
+    setLogLevel()      - sets the level of debug logging getLogLevel()      - gets the level of debug logging setPortalBaseURI() - sets the server for testing, pass null to reset getPortalBaseURI() - gets the server
+    login()            - authenticate with Tesla servers and retrieve the OAuth token logout()           - delete the current OAuth token vehicles()         - retrieve list of vehicles and option data

 **API calls for a given vehicle id**